 |December 31, 2021

-The increase in available capital was mainly driven by net income and an increase in the market value of assets backing capital.
-The increase in surplus allowance was mainly driven by growth in Blue Cross Life’s business.
+The increase in available capital was mainly driven by net income.
+The increase in surplus allowance was mainly driven by the acquisition of a new block of business.

 The increase in the base solvency buffer was mainly driven by the following factors: